saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Function reference converts a named function (a function defined using the fun keyword) to a value that can be passed as an argument.
 - You can use a function reference anywhere you use a lambda expression.
 - To obtain a function reference, you use the `::` operator with the function name you would like a reference for.

+### Using Java functional interfaces
+- Interface like OnClickListener has only one abstract method.
+Such interfaces are called functional interfaces, or SAM interfaces, where SAM stands for single abstract method.
+- You can pass a lambda to any Java method that expects a functional interface.

 ### Kotlin’s Lambdas Are Closures
 - Difference in Kotlin closures is that internal function **captures value everytime**.